Tamim365/os/README.md

 This is a dummy operating system that exists merely as a sandbox for me to learn os development.
 This isn't interesting in the least.
-Even potatoes have more function than this OS.
-But I've still licensed it under MIT 'cause why the fuck not.
+Even potatoes have more function than this OS, but I've still licensed it under MIT 'cause why the fuck not. ~~Also I only uploaded this to test out GitHub but that doesn't matter.~~

 A couple of quirks:
  - You need to have a folder named 'bin' in the repository directory